Who remembers the scrumptious taste of classic no-bake cookies with peanut butter, oats, and cocoa powder?

 - 4 T unsweetened cocoa powder

-- 1 dash cinnamon (optional)
+- 1 dash cinnamon optional

 Instructions

-- Remove the saucepan from the burner.
+- Remove from Heat: After boiling, remove the saucepan from the heat.